The motion lifecyle

 The team

 A team in Monnet is comprised of humans and agents.
 Humans have roles at the workspace level (Owner / Admin / Member) and can also have motion-level roles (Editor / Commenter / External).
 See the Glossary for the permission matrix.
 Agents are AI teammates.
 They can pick up a motion, do the work, and report back.
-Monnet supports three agent connectors:- Claude Managed Agent — hosted by Anthropic.
-Easiest setup.
+You add one through a connector.
+The connector available today is the Local Runner (Claude Code) — Monnet runs Claude Code on your own machine, using your subscription, repos, and permissions.
+Managed agents (hosted by Anthropic) and GitHub Actions connectors are on the way.
+Agents are similar to humans: they appear in your team list, get assigned work, and report back in the motion.Tools

 Interfaces